Optimize Amazon Redshift Performance: 5 Top Tips

 In an orchestration job, use the Alter Session WLM Slots Component to increase the number of slots available for transformation jobs that run after this component.

-Tables that have unsorted rows can see performance increases by re-sorting.
-You can easily build a maintenance job in Matillion ETL to run on a schedule and check for tables that need to be re-sorted and then run the VACUUM on those tables.
+You can increase performance for frequently updated tables by re-sorting.
+Simply build a maintenance job in Matillion ETL to run on a schedule, check for tables that need to be re-sorted and then run VACUUM on those tables.

-Also when you use an Interleaved Sort Key, if the distribution of key values changes, or skews, as rows are added, the sort strategy will no longer be optimal, and the performance benefit of sorting will degrade.
+Note that when you use an Interleaved Sort Key, if the distribution of the values in the sort key changes, or skews, as rows are added, the sort strategy will no longer be optimal, and the performance benefit of sorting will degrade.

-Load components automatically refresh statistics after they have completed by default (although this option can be turned off) but for tables that are modified over time, it is recommended that you update the statistical metadata that the query planner uses to build and choose optimal plans.
+Load components automatically refresh statistics by default after they complete (you can also turn off this option).
+But for tables that are modified over time, after every DML you should update the statistical metadata that the query planner uses to build and choose optimal plans.
 To do so, you analyze your tables by running the ANALYZE command.

-To summarize, you should always look to reduce the number of bytes of data a query needs to read and store, and reduce the amount of data movement between nodes.
-The above tips all contribute to achieving this and should produce a noticeable improvement in performance, especially with larger data sets when implemented.
+To optimize Amazon Redshift performance, you should always look to reduce the number of bytes of data a query needs to read and store, keep the table sorted as much as possible, and reduce the amount of data movement between nodes.

 Try Matillion ETL to improve your Amazon Redshift performance.
 Arrange a free demo, or start a free 14-day trial.